anarcat/terms-benchmarks/README.md

  * Backgrounds: if arbitrary images can be set in the background
  * Transparency: if we can see under the windows
- * True-color: if more than 256 colors are supported
+ * True-color: does the terminal display more than 256 colors?
- * URL: if URLs are outlined and clickable
+ * URL: detect URLs and make them clickable or activate with a keybinding
- * text-wrap: if long lines are properly reflowed
+ * text-wrap: properly reflow long lines instead of trimming or stripping them
- * Scrollback: if there's a scrollback buffer at all
+ * Scrollback: if screen history is preserved

 The true-color test was the following: